Financial Aid Programs

 Comparing Loan Repayment Assistance Programs

 This document will assist prospective law students in analyzing the LRAPs of the law schools they may be considering, as loan repayment looms large in the decision to attend law school and the selection of one.
 The table below offers a manageable rubric to learn about LRAPs generally and Michigan Law’s in particular.
-This should not be taken as a substitute for reading our FAQ when the time comes, the application guidelines (password restricted).
+This should not be taken as a substitute for reading our FAQ and application guidelines when the time comes.

 There are many factors that comprise an LRAP; however, the type of jobs that are eligible, conditions on entry and re-entry, and the accounting for negative amortization are especially important for evaluating whether a program provides comprehensive, long-term, and flexible support to a law school graduate.